- Duration: 1 year

 Find out more about English language requirements.

-You will study core modules to a total of 80 credits, with two optional modules worth a total of 40 credits.
+You will study core modules to a total of 100 credits, with one optional module worth a total of 20 credits.
 Students will also undertake an individual project and dissertation (worth 60 credits).

 This course is a full-time programme undertaken over one calendar year.
 It is also available as a part-time programme over three years, and with placement.